What’s the most common injury experienced on the Camino de Santiago?

 There are three things you should consider in helping you make your decision.

-- Comfort is (almost) Let this be a very big factor in choosing the footwear you’ll take with you.
-Studies show that how comfortable they feel when you first put them on and walk around is a good sign that shoe or boot is good for you.
+Let comfort be a very big factor in choosing the footwear you’ll take with you.
+Studies show that how comfortable they feel when you first put them on and walk around is a good sign that shoe or boot is going to be a good match for you.

 4) SHOE SIZE AND SWELLING